-- Containers with enough antidotes to treat about 500 victims of a nerve agent or organophosphate incident - CHEMPACK procurement: - o ◆ Obtain MCP approval - In an MCI, contact OSP Central Dispatch 866-599-LERP (5377) and request a CHEMPACK and indicate that it meets both of the following criteria: - o The Organophosphate or nerve agent has been identified, or patients are exhibiting signs and symptoms of exposure. - o AND the need for antidotes is greater than the available resources. - o Simultaneously contact 937-333-USAR (8727) and request additional Nerve Agent Antidotes: - Regional drug cache to be used for incidents too small for a CHEMPACK - Has additional drugs that are not available in the CHEMPACK (e.g., Cyanide antidotes) - OSP Central Dispatch will: - Notify closest CHEMPACK hospital - o Dispatch Troopers to deliver the CHEMPACK to the MCI's staging area. - o Troopers will expect EMS to sign a form indicating receipt. - CHEMPACK contains: - o Atropine-blocks effects of excess acetylcholine - 0.5 mg AtroPen autoinjectors (for patients < 40 pounds) - 1.0 mg AtroPen autoinjectors (for patients 40-90 pounds) - Multi-dose vials - o Pralidoxime Chloride (2-PAM)-reduces levels of acetylcholine - 600 mg autoinjectors - Multi-dose vials - o Diazepam (Valium)-treats seizures. - Convulsive Antidote, Nerve Agent (CANA) (10 mg Diazepam autoinjector) - Multi-dose vials

-- o Mark I Kits (for patients > 90 pounds) - 2 mg Atropine autoinjector - 600 mg 2-Pam autoinjector - CHEMPACK types (both contain same drugs) - O Hospital CHEMPACK contains more multi-dose vials for more precise dosing of children and long-term patients.
+- Containers with enough antidotes to treat about 500 victims of a nerve agent or organophosphate incident - CHEMPACK procurement: - • Obtain MCP approval - • In an MCI, contact OSP Central Dispatch 866-599-LERP (5377) and request a CHEMPACK and indicate that it meets both of the following criteria: - The Organophosphate or nerve agent has been identified, or patients are exhibiting signs and symptoms of exposure. - AND the need for antidotes is greater than the available resources. - Simultaneously contact 937-333-USAR (8727) and request additional Nerve Agent Antidotes: - Regional drug cache to be used for incidents too small for a CHEMPACK - Has additional drugs that are not available in the CHEMPACK (e.g., Cyanide antidotes) - OSP Central Dispatch will: - Notify closest CHEMPACK hospital - Dispatch Troopers to deliver the CHEMPACK to the MCI's staging area. - Troopers will expect EMS to sign a form indicating receipt. - CHEMPACK contains: - Atropine-blocks effects of excess acetylcholine - 0.5 mg AtroPen auto-injectors (for patients < 20 kgs) - 1.0 mg AtroPen auto-injectors (for patients 20 40 kgs) - Multi-dose vials - Pralidoxime Chloride (2-PAM)-reduces levels of acetylcholine - 600 mg auto-injectors - Multi-dose vials - Diazepam (Valium)-treats seizures. - Convulsive Antidote, Nerve Agent (CANA) (10 mg Diazepam auto-injector) - Multi-dose vials - \circ Mark I Kits (for patients > 40 kgs) - 2 mg Atropine auto-injector - 600 mg 2-Pam auto-injector - CHEMPACK types (both contain same drugs) - Hospital CHEMPACK contains more multi-dose vials for more precise dosing of children and long-term patients.
 Hospital CHEMPACKs are partitioned into thirds, each being marked with a red, yellow, or blue dot.
 Hospitals have the option to keep the red dot materials for potential use at their hospital.
 If a hospital opens its CHEMPACK, it must notify OSP Central Dispatch.
-(Hospitals may also request material from Dayton MMRS by calling 937-333-USAR (8727). - o EMS CHEMPACK contains more auto-injectors for ease of administration in the field. - Limitations of CHEMPACKs: - o Only useful against nerve agents or organophosphate - o Only to be utilized when other resources are inadequate for number of victims. - o CHEMPACKs opened contrary to guidelines will not be replaced by CDC and will result in the loss of a \$250,000 asset.
+(Hospitals may also request material from Dayton MMRS by calling 937-333-USAR (8727). - EMS CHEMPACK contains more auto-injectors for ease of administration in the field. - Limitations of CHEMPACKs: - Only useful against nerve agents or organophosphate - Only to be utilized when other resources are inadequate for number of victims. - CHEMPACKs opened contrary to guidelines will not be replaced by CDC and will result in the loss of a \$250,000 asset.